-Social media and the internet in general can be full of useful information.
+Social media and the Internet in general can be full of useful information.
 However, it can be just as easy to come upon stuff that's completely made up.
-One hoax that has been making the rounds has to do with toothpaste and the colorful markings you see on the bottoms of the tubes.
-These posts warn people to pay attention to a toothpaste color code, claiming that the marks on the bottom of the tubes revealed what was in the toothpastes.
+One hoax that has been making the rounds has to do with toothpaste and the colourful markings you see on the bottoms of the tubes.
+These posts warn people to pay attention to a toothpaste colour code, claiming that the marks on the bottom of the tubes revealed what was in the toothpastes.
 As it turns out, those marks mean something else entirely.

 How Can You Tell What's in Your Toothpaste?